pchandra02/food-delivery/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.